 <label class="p-form-label">Email: <input type="email" class="p-form-text" placeholder="email@example.com"></label>

-Alternate inputs are bigger versions of the original inputs.
-The intended usage of this is login or registration forms.
+Alternate inputs are larger versions of the standard text fields, ideal for use in login or registration forms.

 Usage: